o-biotech/public-web-docs/docs/getting-started/cloud.md

 To connect to the cloud there are two options.

 -	Bring your own Azure subscription
--	Create an Azure subscription that is managed by Fathym OpenBiotech
+-	Create an Azure subscription that is managed by Fathym OpenEnsemble

 :::note
-Selecting which option is best for you depends on whether you want to have full access and ownership of your own cloud subscription and resources or whether you would prefer OpenBiotech to handle everything in an Azure subscription managed under Fathym OpenBiotech’s Azure tenant.
+Selecting which option is best for you depends on whether you want to have full access and ownership of your own cloud subscription and resources or whether you would prefer OpenEnsemble to handle everything in an Azure subscription managed under Fathym OpenEnsemble’s Azure tenant.
 For the first option, you directly pay cloud costs to Azure, and for the second option Fathym bills you for Azure cloud costs.
 :::

-OpenBiotech will connect to the existing or new Azure subscription and set up a service principal for that subscription so that it can configure and provision cloud services and resource groups on your behalf.
+OpenEnsemble will connect to the existing or new Azure subscription and set up a service principal for that subscription so that it can configure and provision cloud services and resource groups on your behalf.

 To do this you need to install and use the Fathym Command-line Interface (CLI).